-- Players can run with the kī and pass it amongst their team mates in order to retain possession. - Teams are mixed with 8 players on the field four men and four women. - Substitutions can be made at any point during the game but the oncoming player can only join in only once the departing player has left the field. - Teams assume different roles and switch at the end of each quarter.
-One team are Kioma (ball carriers) and the other are Taniwha (creatures of the lake). - Teams must be in possession of the kī in order to score points. - Kīoma accumulate points by scoring tries while Taniwha accumulate points by hitting the tupu (target) with the kī. - The team without possession attempt to rip a tag/s from the opposition player who is holding the kī. - $\circ\quad$ Once a tag has been ripped off, the player has 3 seconds to pass the $k\overline{\iota}.$ - If a player has both tags removed at the same time by one opposing player, it is a handover. - Players must have both tags on their belts before they can resume play.
+- Players can run with the kī and pass it amongst their team mates in order to retain possession. - Teams are mixed with 8 players on the field four male and four female. - Substitutions can be made at any point during the game but the oncoming player can only join in only once the departing player has left the field. - A maximum of 12 players can be used per team per game. - Teams assume different roles and switch at the end of each quarter.
+One team are Kioma (ball carriers) and the other are Taniwha (creatures of the lake). - Teams must be in possession of the ki in order to score points. - Kīoma accumulate points by scoring tries while Taniwha accumulate points by hitting the tupu (target) with the kī. - The team without possession attempt to rip a tag/s from the opposition player who is holding the kī. - o Once a tag has been ripped off, the player has 3 seconds to pass the kī. - If a player has both tags removed at the same time by one opposing player, it is a handover. - Players must have both tags on their belts before they can resume play.
 If a player does not have both tags on their belt and receives the kī, it is a handover.